 Direct taxation: Personal and company taxation

 The field of direct taxation is not directly governed by European Union rules.
-Nevertheless, a number of directives and the case law of the Court of Justice of the European Union (CJEU) establish harmonised standards for taxation of companies and private individuals.
+Nevertheless, a number of directives and the case-law of the Court of Justice of the European Union (CJEU) establish harmonised standards for taxation of companies and private individuals.
 Moreover, actions have been taken to prevent tax evasion and double taxation.

 Legal basis

-The EU Treaty makes no explicit provision for legislative competences in the area of direct taxation.
+The EU Treaty makes no explicit provision for legislative competence in the area of direct taxation.
 Legislation on the taxation of companies has usually been based on Article 115 of the Treaty on the Functioning of the European Union (TFEU), which authorises the Union to adopt directives on the approximation of laws, regulations or administrative provisions of the Member States which directly affect the internal market; these require unanimity and the consultation procedure.

-Article 65 TFEU (free movement of capital) allows Member States to distinguish between taxpayers who are not in the same situation with regard to their place of residence or with regard to the place where their capital is invested.
+Article 65 TFEU (on free movement of capital) allows Member States to distinguish between ‘taxpayers who are not in the same situation with regard to their place of residence or with regard to the place where their capital is invested’.
 However, in 1995, the CJEU ruled (in Case C-279/93) that Article 45 TFEU is directly applicable in the field of taxation and social security: that article stipulates that freedom of movement for workers entails ‘the abolition of any discrimination based on nationality [...] as regards employment, remuneration and other conditions of work and employment’.
 Articles 110-113 TFEU require Member States to enter into negotiations on the abolition of double taxation within the EU.
 Article 55 TFEU forbids discrimination between the nationals of Member States as regards participation in the capital of companies.
 Most of the arrangements in the field of direct taxation, however, lie outside the framework of EU law.
 An extensive network of bilateral tax treaties involving both Member States and third countries covers the taxation of cross-border income flows.

 Objectives